MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/live-matchmaking-overview.md

 If you have a matchmaking scenario that isn't supported by Multiplayer Manager, please provide feedback to us via your Microsoft Representative.
 Regardless of which API you use, the conceptual information in this article applies.

-When building a title for Xbox One, you can use SmartMatch as described in this article.
+When building a title, you can use SmartMatch as described in this article.
 Alternatively, you can your own matchmaking service as described in [using your own matchmaking service](https://developer.microsoft.com/en-us/games/xbox/docs/xboxlive/xbox-live-partners/multiplayer-and-networking/using-your-own-matchmaking-service).
 Accessing the above link requires that you have a [Partner Center](https://partner.microsoft.com/dashboard) account which is enabled for Xbox Live development.